BiCU-CCRI/Best_practices/coding_and_review/code_reproducibility.md

    python3 | 3.10.4-0ubuntu2 | http://archive.ubuntu.com/ubuntu jammy/main amd64 Packages # USE this one - main (~release) package
 ```

-- Sometimes, you have **collisions** in package versions and you have to specify additional software versions
+- Sometimes, you have **collisions** in package versions, and you have to specify additional software versions
     - This has to be done manually based on the output of the `apt-get install` command
     - If this still doesn't work, you can add `--allow-downgrades` to the `apt-get install` command, but you should try to avoid this if possible
-- **Do not** install system recommended but unused packages
+- **Do not** install system-recommended but unused packages
     - Use **`--no-install-recommends`** as part of the `apt-get install` command
 - Copy the `packages.txt` file during the build and install the additional software with: